Catherine Fulmer-Hogan, SSAAM

 The Stoutsburg Sourland African American Museum tells the story of the unique culture, experiences, and contributions of the African American community of the Sourland Mountain Region of central New Jersey.

-Our new website, developed in 2018, has much to offer.
+Our website has much to offer.
 It communicates and promotes the mission and goals of the organization, through various online resources.
 Utilizing the website, you can:

 Discover the origins and development of the organization, and the restoration of the Mt.
 Zion AME Church on Hollow Rd. in Montgomery, NJ, future home of the museum.